 This is an administrative operation.
 Metrics are not reported by default.
 If reporting is forced by setting include-in-reporting to true, then throughput is reported as the number of completed force-merge operations per second.

 index-stats

 With the operation type index-stats you can call the indices stats API.
-It does not support any parameters.
+It supports the following properties: